jordanbuschman/team-v/README.txt

         - main_styles.css needs to be done so that there is a consistant syle across all pages
         - All javascript/jquery work needs to be done (login script, script notify others when someone is speaking, etc.) highlighting, etc.)
-        - Templates need to connect to CDN and pull files from them (or from local location if the meeting is not done) BACK END:
-        - User nicknames
-        - Different meetings based on meeting_number
-        - Meeting timestamps need to be altered
-        - Meeting start/end times based on WEBEX meeting creation/finishing
-    DATABASE:
-        - Possibly: Find a way to locally develop (write a script, make local db)
+        - Error handling for transcript.mak javacript to retrieve files BACK END:
+        - View that says "your meeting has ended, but you can view the transcript here" has to be done
+        - When a meeting ends, everyone must get kicked off of the chat and redirected to page described above
+        - Error handling for /auth view